Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Secrets/MigrationGuide.md

 In the interest of simplifying the API we've split `KeyVaultClient` into separate packages and clients:

-- `Azure.Security.KeyVault.Certificates` contains `CertificateClient` for certificate management operations.
+- `Azure.Security.KeyVault.Certificates` contains `CertificateClient` for working with certificates.
-- `Azure.Security.KeyVault.Keys` contains `KeyClient` for key management operations and `CryptographyClient` for cryptographic operations.
+- `Azure.Security.KeyVault.Keys` contains `KeyClient` for working with keys and `CryptographyClient` for performing cryptographic operations.
-- `Azure.Security.KeyVault.Secrets` contains `SecretClient` for secret management operations.
+- `Azure.Security.KeyVault.Secrets` contains `SecretClient` for working with secrets.

 These clients also share a single connection pool by default despite being separated, resolving an issue with the old `KeyVaultClient` that created a new connection pool with each new instance and could exhaust socket connections.